puppetlabs/puppet-docs/source/pe/2.0/welcome_known_issues.markdown

 * `PassengerMaxPoolSize` should be four times the number of CPU cores in the server.
 * `PassengerMaxInstancesPerApp` should be one half the `PassengerMaxPoolSize`.

+### Compliance Features Don't Work with Solaris Agents

+This issue was fixed in PE 2.0.1.

+A quirk in Solaris's cron implementation prevents the compliance reporting job from running on PE 2.0.0.
+This means resources cannot be audited on Solaris agents without manually repairing the cron job or upgrading to PE 2.0.1.

+### Libraries Provided by PE Aren't Namespaced on RPM-based Systems

+This issue was fixed in PE 2.0.1.

+On RPM-based systems, some of the libraries provided by PE 2.0.0's packages are not namespaced.
+This can block proper dependency resolution when installing software that expects the system-provided versions of those libraries.